^

 • irradiation with delayed selective surgery.

-Postoperative radiotherapy for cancer
+Postoperative radiation therapy for cancer

-Assign it for the following purposes:
+It is prescribed for the following purposes:

-Intraoperative radiotherapy for cancer
+Intraoperative radiation therapy for cancer

 This radiation therapy for cancer is used for the following purposes: